 Ephesus Top 10 Must-See Checklist:

-If you are interested to check out how Ephesus looked like at its peak, check out the video below:
+If you are interested in checking out how Ephesus looked at its peak, check out the video below:

 Basilica of St. John